TommyBergo/VirtualRealityPublic/README.md

 - Spatial 3D audio
 - Height Map on the main material used for all the tables
 - Visual Feedback for interaction (only the cube)
 - Shader applied to the material of the cube on the left side.

+Delivery:
+- project zip -> contains the main project
+- video zip -> contains 2 videos.
+In the main video I show the main part of the project.
+In the 3D_Audio video I only show how the 3D audio works (optional point part).